connolr3/Roscommon-Dashboard/README.md

 Some modules may have to be installed.
 A dashboard was created using DASH in python.
 The figures created using PLOTLY.

+Dashboard depenedent on file urls being maintained (if changed email for actual files to run)

 Python Script